 \section{Introduction}

 Deep learning (DL) models, and in particular CNNs, provide state-of-the-art performance in many visual recognition applications, such as image classification and object detection.
-However, they remain complex models that typically require supervised end-to-end training on large annotated datasets.
-Weakly supervised learning (WSL) has recently emerged as an approach to mitigate the cost and burden of annotating large datasets, by exploiting data with limited or coarse labels \cite{zhou2017brief}.
-In particular, WSL is largely beneficial in object localization to avoid the costly annotation such as bounding boxes.
-Indeed, weakly-supervised object localization (WSOL) methods rely on image-level classification labels, which are easy to acquire.
+However, they remain complex models with millions of parameters that typically require supervised end-to-end training on large annotated datasets.
+Weakly supervised learning (WSL) has recently emerged as an appealing approach to mitigate the cost and burden of annotating large datasets, by exploiting data with limited or coarse labels \cite{zhou2017brief}.
+In particular, WSL is largely beneficial in object localization to avoid costly annotations, such as bounding boxes.
+Weakly-supervised object localization (WSOL) methods have drawn much attention because they rely on image-class labels, that is less costly to acquire for training.